Find Affordable College Courses

 Full Allied Health Professions at University of Arizona Report

-GateWay Community College came in at #10 in this year’s edition of the Best Allied Health Professions Schools in Arizona ranking.
+GateWay Community College did quite well in this year’s ranking of the best schools for allied health professions students.
+It came in at #10 on the list.
 GateWay Community College is a small public school located in the city of Phoenix.

 On average, allied health graduates from GateWay Community College take out $16,746 in student loans while working on their degree.